rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

 <a name="UpgradePython"></a>

-## Upgrade Python #

-Upgrading Python specifically for use by

 <a name="XCode"></a>

-## XCode install
+## XCode

 To build Python on a machine requires a GCC compiler.
 One comes with command-line tools installed with Apple's XCode IDE.
+Newer versions also installs a Git client.

 ### XCode install